ThermoCoffee2/nextwave-site/README.md

 # Nextwave Stock Manager

-A simple inventory management interface that persists data in local storage.
+A simple inventory management interface that can now persist data on a SQLite database via a Node.js API.

 Features include:
 - Automatically numbered references